Yukon’s first mosque opens, CBC immediately greenlights tv series - The Beaverton

 SUDBURY – A month after ’s first mosque opened its doors, announced today that production has begun on a series focusing on the mosque and the quirky residents of the surrounding area.

-Sources report Little Mosque by the Tundra was greenlit within five minutes of the mosque’s opening, and by the end of the day, CBC had hired some of ’s best known to write, direct and produce the two season order.
+Sources report Little Mosque by the Tundra was greenlit within five minutes of the mosque’s opening, and by the end of the day, CBC had hired some of ’s best known white people to write, direct and produce the two season order.
 The intense three day development process was said to consist mostly of finding old Little Mosque on the Prairie scripts and adding more references to .

 The series, which is filming in Sudbury for tax reasons, will feature Canadian icons like Dan Akyroyd’s sister, William Shatner’s aunt’s dentist and a complete lack of Indigenous representation for some reason.